lamtalaa/Loveboard/README.md

    - `VAPID_PUBLIC_KEY`
    - `VAPID_PRIVATE_KEY`
 3. Ensure your site is served over HTTPS so browsers allow push subscriptions.
-4. When each user logs in, the app registers a service worker (`sw.js`), asks for notification permission, stores the push subscription in `push_subscriptions`, and calls the Edge function whenever a postcard/mood/heart is created so the other person receives the OS-level notification.
+4. When each user logs in, the app registers a service worker (`sw.js`), asks for notification permission, stores the push subscription in `push_subscriptions`, and calls the Edge function whenever a postcard or mood is created so the other person receives the OS-level notification.

 ### Postcard deletion Edge Function